-The Learning Services program at Pike seeks to promote the development of students who embrace their individual learning preferences and are recognized as independent learners.
+Our Vision The Learning Services program at Pike seeks to promote the development of students who embrace their individual learning preferences and are recognized as independent learners.
 We aspire to empower students with a sense of respect for self, that they may become thriving members of their current and future communities.
 Furthermore, we strive to be a valuable resource to all teachers, students and families in our community.

-Learning Services supports students referred to our program, helping them identify their learning styles and develop skills and strategies to maximize their potential.
+Our Mission Learning Services supports students referred to our program, helping them identify their learning styles and develop skills and strategies to maximize their potential.
 Learning Specialists collaborate with faculty and families to support the individual students in our learning community.

 If you have any questions about Learning Services, please contact Denise Elliott, Director of Learning Services at email@example.com.